 105 Years On: How King George V Left His Mark On Great Tangley

 The year is 1913.
-Great Tangley Manor has just been taken over by Prince Ponsonby and his wife Ria, following the untimely death of Ria’s father Colonel Edmund Hegan Kennard.
+Great Tangley Manor has just been taken over by Fritz Ponsonby and his wife Ria, following the untimely death of Ria’s father Colonel Edmund Hegan Kennard.

 Soon to visit the manor are none other than King George V and Queen Mary, along with their daughter Princess Mary.